Timea's Kitchen

 Hungarian Sweet Paprika Powder on Frying Chopped Onions in the Pan

-I seasoned the onion with a pinch of salt, a generous grind of black pepper, and a tablespoon of vibrant sweet paprika powder.
+Season with a pinch of salt, a grind of black pepper, and a tablespoon of vibrant Hungarian sweet paprika.

 Sauteed Chopped Onion in the Sauce Pan